The Lacey V. Murrow floating bridge partially sinks during windstorm November 25, 1990.

 A bridge, if properly maintained, could last indefinitely.
 This means painting steel bridges at the first sign of paint deterioration.
 This means sealing cracks in concrete when they are first noticed.
 Stay on top of maintenance and all will be well.

 However, despite our best efforts, the United States has more bridges than we have money to keep them in good repair.
 Decision makers must allocate resources to the greatest needs, meaning some bridges get neglected.
 This neglect, if left for too long, can permanently compromise the service life of a bridge.
-Eventually, the cost to rehabilitate become more than the cost to replace.
+Eventually, the cost to rehabilitate becomes more than the cost to replace.

 Luckily, with the NBI and NBIS, collapse due to deterioration is extremely rare.
 Bridges are inspected regularly to look for defects and correct them before collapse can occur.
 For severe issues, closing a bridge before collapse out of an abundance of caution is the smart move.